vilasrhegde/newsApp/README.md

 # A ReactJS based News App
-> This is a API based website
+> This is an API based website

+## Tools
+- Axios
+- ReactJS
+- News API
+- Postman
+- Bootstrap